Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/openedai-speech-integration.md

 [Custom-Voices-HowTo](https://github.com/matatonic/openedai-speech?tab=readme-ov-file#custom-voices-howto)

 :::note
-You can change the port number in the `docker-compose.yml` file to any open and usable port, but be sure to update the **API Base URL** in Open WebUI Admin Audio settings accordingly.
+You can change the port number in the `docker-compose.yml` file to any open and usable port, but be sure to update the **API Base URL** in Sage WebUI Admin Audio settings accordingly.
 :::